TheJosuep/ChisatoBot/README.md

 <details><summary> Functionalities (so far): </summary>

-* Register a server in its database when joining.
+* Register a server and update its information in the database when joining.
 * Say hi.
+* Mass ban.

 Yep, it has just begun.